u-fischer/putfenc/Readme.md

 ![qrcode](qrcode.PNG)

+## Usage

-See the putftest.tex for example of usage.
+See the putftest.tex (in german currently) for example of usage.

 ## Licence